2023lic14/2023lic14/README.md

 ## 💡 Projects

 ## 🌐 [SNAP for Students](https://github.com/jaysonedu/devfest2025.git) *(Feb 2025)*
+Problem: A study by UC Davis found that 19% to 56% of U.S. college students struggle with food insecurity.
+Many students would assume they don’t qualify, and the NYC online SNAP application is outdated and difficult to navigate.
-A full-stack website to simplify SNAP benefits access for students
+Solution: We created a website, SNAP for students, to make the process more digestible.
+Our site is a full-stack website to simplify SNAP benefits access for students
-- Frontend: React.js, Next.js, Tailwind CSS
+- Built the frontend using React.js, Next.js, TypeScript, Tailwind CSS, HTML, and JavaScript
-- Backend: Node.js + MongoDB
-- Includes a quiz + OpenAI chatbot to assess user eligibility
+- Designed and implemented a MongoDB-powered forum with comment-liking, upvoting/downvoting, post sorting, and reply features and utilized Node.js for backend functionality
+- Integrated an OpenAI-powered chatbot with prompt engineering and eligibility quiz to help users determine SNAP qualification

 ### 🧱 [A* Rubik’s Cube Solver](#) *(May 2025)*
 A Python-based solver using A* search with a custom heuristic